tilabberkeley/nanoVR/README.md

 # nanoVR
-VR application for DNA nanostructures.
+nanoVR is a virtual reality program for building DNA nanostructures.
+The nanoVR project is developed and maintained by the [Ti Lab](https://tilabberkeley.com/) at UC Berkeley.